-Is a dishwasher more efficient than washing by hand?
+Does a dishwasher use less water than washing dishes by hand?

 If you're trying to save money or water by hand washing your dishes instead of running the dishwasher, we're afraid you've got it backwards.
-Studies show that automatic dishwashers use far less water than humans scrubbing with soap and water.
+Studies show that automatic dishwashers use far less water than human hands scrubbing with soap and water.

-We wanted to see for ourselves.
-So we cooked up a test in which we cleaned dishes by hand and measured how much water we used.
+We wanted to see for ourselves, so we cooked up a test in which we cleaned dishes by hand and measured how much water we used.
 Then, we did the same thing with an automatic dishwasher.

 The result?
 When you hand wash, you're using 3.5 times as much water as a dishwasher uses.
 That's not even counting the energy used to heat hot water, or the time you could spend doing something else.